 Growing native and indigenous plants in your backyard benefits local wildlife, biodiversity, the environment and even your hip pocket.

-More gardening tips Many species require less water and some no fertilisers or pesticides, which means there are less costs involved.
+More Gardening Tips Many species require less water and some no fertilisers or pesticides, which means there are less costs involved.

 Fiona Cross, horticulturalist at Nillumbik Shire's Edendale nursery in Melbourne's north-east, says it's also important to understand the difference between native and indigenous plants.